27Apoorva/TheRoboticsBlogger/_posts/2023-05-09-How-To-Install-ROS-2-in-Ubuntu-22-04-VM-On-Windows.md

           margin-right: auto;
           width: 50%;"/>
       </li>
-      <li>Locate and double-click the VirtualBox installer file from the `Downloads` folder in your File Explorer and it will launch the VirtualBox 7.0.8 Setup wizard.</li>
+      <li>Locate and double-click the VirtualBox installer file from the <code style='color:orange'>Downloads</code> folder in your File Explorer and it will launch the VirtualBox 7.0.8 Setup wizard.</li>
       <li>Click <b>Next</b> on the welcome screen in the Setup Wizard to begin the process.
       <img src="/assets/article2/virtualbox2.JPG" alt="article image 1" style="display: block;
           padding: 10px;